Shraddha0616/BookBuddy-/README.md

 5.Cloud Function calls Google Books API or uses data from Cloudant

-6.Bot responds with a list of recommended books
+6.Bot responds with a list of recommended books.